July 26, 2024 Events Bulletin

 Monterey Civic Club – Founded in 1906, the club owns and meets monthly at the House of the Four Winds, located at 540 Calle Principal.
 This beautiful and historic adobe is believed to be the oldest women’s clubhouse in continuous use in the United States.
 Members meet the first Tuesday of each month for lunch and a social program ($20), often with a speaker of importance to members.
 Contact (831) 747-1072 for more information.

-Corral of Westerners – Local group of western history buffs meets at St. Timothy’s fellowship basement room, 52 Soledad in Monterey on the second Monday each month to hear a speaker on topics of history in the west, with emphasis on our local area. $2.00 (annual dues $20).
+Corral of Westerners – Local group of western history buffs meets at St. Timothy’s fellowship basement room, 52 Soledad in Monterey on the second Monday each month to hear a speaker on topics of history in the west, with emphasis on our local area. $2.00/meeting (annual dues $20).
 Refreshments served.

 ————————————